-5 Represents the fair value of the remaining milestone payment related to our acquisition of fairlife, LLC ("fairlife") in 2020, which is contingent on fairlife achieving certain financial targets through 2024 and, if achieved, is payable in 2025.
+5 Represents the fair value of the remaining milestone payment related to our acquisition of fairlife in 2020, which is contingent on fairlife achieving certain financial targets through 2024 and is payable in 2025.
 This milestone payment is based on agreed-upon formulas related to fairlife's operating results, the resulting value of which is not subject to a ceiling.
-The fair value was determined using a Monte Carlo valuation model.
+The fair value was determined using discounted cash flow analyses.
 We are required to remeasure this liability to fair value quarterly, with any changes in the fair value recorded in income until the final milestone payment is made.
-The Company made a milestone payment of \$275 million during 2023